:start-extend()

 a font when displaying characters.
 Use the maximum width

 (unchecked) to help display proportional fonts.
-Compare
+The menu

-to the forcePackedFont resource.
+selection modifies the forcePackedFont resource.

 Doublesized Characters (resource font-doublesize)